makeasnek/BOINCThermostat/readme.md

 while others may need to restart the entire WU.
 There are more sophisticated ways to do this, I just made this to replicate a dumb thermostat like might control your home furnace.
 Special thanks to <a href="https://github.com/nielstron/pyboinc">PyBOINC</a> which this program uses extensively.

+Suggestion for those crunching with multiple rigs: Stagger temperature setpoints so that all machines don't resume/suspend at the same time.
+This enables the thermostat to have options aside from "off" and "full blast"

 If you are crunching BOINC, be sure to collect your Gridcoin rewards as well.
 If you find this tool useful, please consider sidestaking or donating some GRC to me RzUgcntbFm8PeSJpauk6a44qbtu92dpw3K
 ## Quickstart Instructions:
 <b>For all platforms</b>: